 Led by experts who are subspecialized in all major areas of Diagnostic Imaging, RAF utilizes the most recent and advanced technological imaging services available for safe and accurate diagnoses.

-CT scanning is sometimes also called CAT scanning It is a noninvasive exam performed in a open doughnut shaped machine.
+CT scanning is sometimes also called CAT scanning.
+It is a noninvasive exam performed in an open doughnut-shaped machine.
 Radiation is used to produce data.
 Sophisticated computers create detailed images of your internal organs, that normally would not be visible.
-Depending on the type of CT, intravenous and/or oral contrast maybe used.
-Detailed angiographic images can also be obtained using this method
+Depending on the type of CT, intravenous and/or oral contrast may be used.
+Detailed angiographic images can also be obtained using this method.

 Nuclear medicine is a sophisticated method of imaging the physiologic processes in the body using a variety of medical-grade radioactive materials.
 RAF’s highly skilled professionals use specific materials and specialized imaging equipment to diagnose and treat disease processes in a safe manner.

-Positron Emissioin Tomography (PET) is a type of nuclear medicine test.
+Positron Emission Tomography (PET) is a type of nuclear medicine test.
 It is combined with CT imaging to detect cancer, determine how widespread the cancer is, and monitor treatment response.